IBM-Cloud/HybridBanking-Android/README.md

 This portion will set up the Android application the Banking customer will use to review their loyalty points and submit feedback.

 1. Download https://github.com/IBM-Bluemix/HybridBanking-Android/archive/master.zip
-2. Extract it.
-3. Launch Android Studio
-4. Open existing project -> Point to extracted folder -> Choose
+2. Extract the zip file into directory in your file system.
+3. Launch Android Studio.
+If you haven't installed it yet, go [here to learn more about Android Studio](http://developer.android.com/develop/index.html).
+4. In the Android Studio starter screen choose "Open an existing Android Studio project".
+This will open a dialog to select the location of the existing project.
+5. Navigate to the directory where you extracted the zip file and choose that directory.
+Android Studio will now load and organize the project.
-5. Give it a minute or two to set everything up.
-Click **Install build tools and sync project** if you see it.
+6. Give it a minute or two for the import of the project to finish.
+If you see **Install build tools and sync project**, click it.

 ### Bluemix Mobile Backend